On the distribution of Satake parameters for Siegel modular forms: The test function and its kernel

 where $\phi_0$ is a unit vector in the space of $\pi_\k$ satisfying \eqref{v0}, and $d_\k$ is the formal degree of $\pi_\k$.
 The matrix coefficient is independent of the choice of Haar measure on $\olG(\R)$.
 It is computed explicitly in Corollary \ref{matcoeffmain} of the Appendix.
 The formal degree $d_\k$, which depends on the choice of Haar measure, is given in \eqref{dk}.
 For our purposes, the particular choice of measure is immaterial.

 By Proposition \ref{integrable}, $f_\infty\in L^1(\olG(\R))$ precisely when

 so this hypothesis will be in force throughout.

 We will take $\ff=\prod_{p<\infty}f_p$ to be a bi-$Z(\Af)K_0(N)$-invariant function on $G(\Af)$, of the following form.\footnote[2]{Although we have defined $K_p$ and $K_0(N)_p$ in \eqref{K0N} as subsets of $\olG(\Q_p)$, in this section we will blur the distinction between these sets and their preimages in $G(\Z_p)$.
 No confusion should occur since everything is invariant under the center.} Fix a finite set $\Sb$ of prime numbers not dividing $N$.
-For $p\in\Sb$, let $f_p$ be a bi-$Z_pK_p$-invariant function with compact support modulo $Z_p$, with the value $1$ on its support.
+For $p\in\Sb$, let $f_p$ be a bi-$Z_pK_p$-invariant function with compact support modulo $Z_p$, taking the value $1$ on its support.
 Here, $Z_p=Z(\Q_p)$ is the center of $G(\Q_p)$.
-By the Cartan decomposition, the support of $f_p$ has the form $Z_pC_p$, with $C_p$ a finite union of double cosets of the form $K_p\lambda(p)K_p$, where, by \eqref{Ccond},
+By the Cartan decomposition, $f_p$ is the characteristic function of a set of the form $Z_pC_p$, with $C_p$ a finite union of double cosets of the form $K_p\lambda(p)K_p$, where, by \eqref{Ccond},

 with $0= \ell_1\le \cdots\le \ell_n\le \ell_0/2$.
 Without any real loss of generality, we make the further assumption that the similitude of $C_p$ has constant valuation, i.e.